 Hiring an international employee is beneficial to businesses with a global client base.
 Research from McKinsey found enterprises in the top quartile for racial and ethnic diversity had a 35% higher likelihood of achieving above-average financial returns in their industries.

 As we are in the middle of a pandemic, however, you have to think about how feasible it is for you to find a job in the UK as many sectors face uncertainty.
 It’s best to seek advice from the careers service at your university before making any concrete decisions.

 Are UK employers ready?

-The Confederation of British Industry — a non-profit that helps 190,000 businesses in the UK — thinks that this new Graduate Immigration Route scheme will make it easier for companies to benefit from a more varied talent pool of skills, ideas and talents from graduates.
+The Confederation of British Industry — a non-profit that helps 190,000 businesses in the UK — thinks that this new Graduate route scheme will make it easier for companies to benefit from a more varied talent pool of skills, ideas and talents from graduates.

 In a statement by the Universities UK International Director Vivienne Stern commented, “As recommended by the report, UKCISA has now established a strategic coordination group which, among other objectives, is considering how best to ensure employers are aware of the graduate route when introduced.”